ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 ---
-description: Use sections, bookmarks, or segments to classify the content of your website.
+description: Use sections, the Favourites list, or segments to classify the content of your website.
 ---

 # Classify content